Add properties and leases

 Manorly keeps its public promises narrow and its product boundaries visible.

-Manorly's own SaaS subscription is planned to use Paddle as Merchant of Record.
+Manorly's own SaaS subscription runs through Paddle as Merchant of Record.
+Tenant rent payments at launch run through a payment service provider.
 Manorly stores billing references and entitlement state, not card numbers.

 The workspace is scoped to rental operations: properties, units, tenant contact records, leases, documents, reminders, tasks, notifications, and audit history.

-Pricing, privacy, terms, and refund pages are written for customers, partners, and payment-provider review before checkout goes live.
+Pricing, privacy, terms, and refund pages are written for customers, partners, and payment-provider review.

 Short answers for the claims that matter most.

-Manorly is a reminder-first rental operations workspace for independent landlords and small property operators with roughly one to ten units.
+Manorly is a reminder-first rental operations workspace for independent landlords and property operators with 1 to 100 units.
+The experience is tuned for the 3-to-50-unit owner who runs operations personally.

-No. AI may suggest lease dates, rent fields, notice periods, or reminders from a PDF.
-The landlord reviews and confirms before anything is saved.
+No. AI may suggest lease dates, rent fields, notice periods, or reminders from a PDF - you review and confirm before anything is saved.
+Every generated date is a reminder, not legal advice.

 Yes.
 Worker-lite access is for assigned operational tasks only: checklists, status updates, notes, and optional photo proof.